How to Easily Cut Crown Molding {This Jig Saves So Much Time}

 Make sure your jig is out of the way of the saw blade, then cut in the direction for your inside or outside cut.

-Most corners will require a 45-degree miter cut, but occasionally I've needed a 23-degree.
+Most corners will require a 45-degree miter cut, but occasionally I've needed a 33 or 23-degree angle.

 You can use a protractor to find your corner angle if needed!

-The instructions for the angled cuts are on the jig as well -- it's a bit confusing to remember at first, but after a few cuts you'll get it down quick.
+The visuals for the angled cuts on the jig are incredibly helpful -- it's a bit confusing to remember at first, but after a few cuts you'll get it down quick.

 You'll want to mark your measurements on the back of your crown, not the front, because all of your cuts will be made from the back of the molding.